-(52) This house has no bathroom or the bathroom is well hidden. (after Partee) ≠> this house has a bathroom
+(52) Either this house doesn't have a bathroom, or the bathroom is in a funny place. (modified from Partee, p.c. to Kamp, 1982)

+≠> this house has a bathroom

 But the facts are quite different with bona fide expressives.
 As is shown in (53)b, the expressive presupposition triggered by Frog in the second disjunct cannot be satisfied thanks to the negation of the first disjunct, and as a result the inference is that the speaker is prejudiced against the French (if the negation of the first disjunct could satisfy the expressive requirement, we would only obtain a presupposition to the effect that if the speaker is really prejudiced against the French, she is prejudiced against the French - which is a tautology).
 Things are arguably different in (53)c, which need not imply that the speaker does unconsciously hate the French; rather, the sentence can be interpreted to just presuppose that if the speaker is really prejudiced against the French, she unconsciously hates them.33 either I am not really prejudiced against the French, or